nicklan/pnmixer/HACKING.md

 Getting Started
 ---------------

-At first, be sure to run PNMixer from the root directory, otherwise it won't find the data files.
+Build PNMixer:

+    mkdir build
     cd build
+    cmake -DCMAKE_BUILD_TYPE=Debug ..
+    make

+Be sure to run PNMixer from the build directory, otherwise it won't find the data files.

+	cd build # if you haven't already
 	./src/pnmixer

 To switch on debug messages, invoke PNMixer with the `-d` command-line option.